Sports News | Jose Mourinho Banned for Four Matches and Fined After Turkish Referees Comment | LatestLY

 Mourinho served one of his suspended four games on Thursday when he was absent from the bench for Fenerbahce's 4-1 Turkish Cup win at Gaziantep.

-Britain's Sky Sports News said Fenerbahce had appealed the four-game ban.
-It means that if Fenerbahce's appeal is unsuccessful, he will miss their next three domestic games.
+Fenerbahce will appeal the four-game ban, Alper Alpoglu, the club's executive board member in charge of legal affairs, told Turkey's state-run broadcaster TRT Spor.
+If Fenerbahce's appeal is unsuccessful, Mourinho will miss the next three domestic games.

 In his post-match interview on Monday, Mourinho welcomed the decision to bring in a foreign referee for the game and also praised Slavko Vincic of Slovenia for a “top performance.”